Instagram Is Obsessed With This 'Black Panther' Hairstyle

 Haven't seen Black Panther yet?
 Well, be prepared to fall madly in love with arguably the best villain in Marvel Cinematic Universe.
 Yes, we're talking about Erik Killmonger (played by Michael B. Jordan), the antagonist to The Black Panther, T'Challa.
-But you won't just leave the theater with a soft spot for Killmonger — you'll walk out obsessed with his bangs and side fade, too.
+But you won't just leave the cinema with a soft spot for Killmonger — you'll walk out obsessed with his fringe and side fade, too.

 Advertisement